 Do you need a visa to work offshore on the UKCS?

-Individuals seeking entry to the UK as offshore workers do not require authorisation for employment on the UKCS and, as a concession, they can be given leave to enter the UK so as to go offshore to carry out their work.
+Individuals seeking entry to the UK as offshore workers require authorisation for employment on the UKCS and, as a concession, they can be given leave to enter the UK so as to go offshore to carry out their work.

 The rules on entry clearance depend on whether the worker is deemed a ‘visa national‘ or a ‘non-visa national’.
 Visa nationals are individuals who must have a visa for every entry to the UK, while non-visa nationals are not required to have a visa before they travel to the UK as a visitor.

 Entry clearance in most cases is not mandatory for non-visa nationals, such as EU nationals, but they would require a transit visa.

 Entry clearance would however be required if they intend to stay as offshore workers for more than six months, and if any part of the work will be onshore within the UK, permission will be required under the points-based system.
 Applicants transiting through the UK must demonstrate that they: